Rasoulo/Malaz/frontend/malaz_v1/lib/presentation/global widgets/WHATIS.md

-# What's Widgets Directory?
+# What's Global Widgets Directory?

-- The `widgets` directory contains reusable widgets that are shared across multiple screens.
+- The `global widgets` directory contains reusable widgets that are shared across multiple screens.

 ## - How it works?
 This directory can contain anything from simple custom buttons and text fields to more complex composite widgets.